rockymiss/connectconsultingP4/README.md

 For my **Portfolio 4 Project** on the **Code Institute's Diploma in Software Development (E-commerce Applications)** course I have created a Blog Website for a consulting Company called Connect Consulting.

+Connecting Consulting is a Consulting Company that can help clients identify their business issues, develop solutions and take remedial action.
+It’s main objective is to create a meaningful impact in the lives of their clients.
+What sets Connect Consulting apart is their genuine passion for helping others.
+Connect Consulting connect the dots of business through people.

+The website is created almost like a Wordpress Blog website where the user can create, view, edit and delete blogs on the frontend making it easier on the client and it saves on yearly subscription fees.

 Link to the deployed app is [here](https://connect-consultingp4.herokuapp.com/).